5.9.3 Debtors' Delinquent Accounts

 Note:

 6. Release of Levy.
-A release of levy is considered a third party contact and, unless approved by the debtor, must be recorded by Insolvency.
-IRM 5.9.5.8(6) covers third party contacts and release of a levy.
+A release of levy is considered a third-party contact and, unless approved by the debtor, must be recorded by Insolvency.
+IRM 5.9.5.8(6), Third-Party Contact - Levy Release, covers third-party contacts and release of a levy.

 Note: